CASEnergy’s Four-Point Policy Roadmap for Clean Energy

 1. Enact policies to allow the U.S. to take control of its energy security.

-- Electricity needs in the U.S. are expected to increase by 23 percent in the next 20 years.
+- Electricity needs in the U.S. are expected to increase 28 percent by 2040.

 - To meet this increased demand while minimizing the country’s environmental footprint and reducing its dependence on foreign oil, the federal government needs to enact policies to: